Cap-go/worker-invoices/README.md

 Alternatively, use a GET request to `/api/send-invoice?customerId=your-customer-id&chargeId=your-charge-id` to resend an invoice.

 The API will fetch Stripe data to brand the email and PDF with the logo and brand color.

+## Stripe API Key Permissions

+To fetch legally required company information (such as name, address, email, VAT ID, and branding) from Stripe, an **unrestricted API key** is necessary.
+Restricted keys lack the permissions to access this data, which is critical for generating compliant invoices.

+**Note:** While unrestricted keys have broader access, this application is secure for use with them.
+The code is open and readable, and as the user, you own and control the deployment of this worker.
+You can verify exactly what the code does with the key.